simon-ritchie/apysc/docstring_markdowns/apysc/_display/multi_line_text.md

   - Text to display.
 An HTML tag is available.
 - `width`: Union[int, Int]
   - Width of the text to wrap.
+- `parent`: ChildMixIn or None, default None
+  - A parent instance to add this instance.
+If the specified value is None, this interface uses a stage instance.
 - `variable_name_suffix`: str, default ""
   - A JavaScript variable name suffix string.
 This setting is sometimes useful for JavaScript debugging.